freelawproject/free.law/content/pages/idb-facts.md

 </script>

-<p class="lead">This page is where we keep useful information and notes for people that are using the Integrated Database provided by the Federal Judicial Center.</p>
+<p class="lead">This page is where we keep useful information and notes for people that are using the <a href="https://www.fjc.gov/research/idb">Integrated Database</a> provided by the Federal Judicial Center.</p>

+This database contains information about every case filed in the PACER system, and is thus a valuable resource for researchers, journalists, and legal startups.
 There are a few questions that aren't answered by their website, and a few pieces of missing information that are essential for understanding the data.
 This is the page we wish existed when we began working with this data.

 ### Where can I find an explanation of the office codes?